EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Description: Lower bound of the estimated parameter.
 - __is_global__
   - Type: bool
-  - Description: Specifies if this parameter is a global parameter.
+  - Description: Specifies if this parameter is global for the entire EnzymeMLDocument.
   - Default: False
 - stdev
   - Type: float